MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-core-components.md

 Save a copy of the flows outside of the solution to activate and create the connections.

 >[!NOTE]
->There is a current product limitation in this methodology such that you will not get updates for these flows as new versions of the CoE are released.
+>Due to a current product limitation in this methodology, you won't get updates for these flows as new versions of the CoE are released.
 You'll have to import the new solution and copy the flows again to upgrade them to the latest version.
-This experience will improve once [Modern Solution Import (Power Apps 2020 Release Wave 1)](https://docs.microsoft.com/power-platform-release-plan/2020wave1/microsoft-powerapps/modern-solution-import-experience) is available.
+This experience will improve when the [modern solution import experience (Power Apps 2020 release wave 1)](https://docs.microsoft.com/power-platform-release-plan/2020wave1/microsoft-powerapps/modern-solution-import-experience) is available.

 1. Go to the *Center of Excellence - Core Components* solution.